 - Be able to present and defend a proof to a group of your peers.

-- Tests and Final: Two tests will be given during the semester, on Thursdays March 4 and April 22.
-The final on Tuesday, May 11, 17:00-19:45, is comprehensive.
+- Tests and Final: Two tests will be given during the semester, on Mondays March 6 and April 24.
+The final on Thursday, May 11, 19:00-21:45, is comprehensive.
 Each of the three exams counts 20% of your grade.

 - Time Requirement: I expect that you spend an absolute minimum of nine hours a week outside of class on preparing in-class presentations and reviewing your class notes.
 Not surprisingly, it has been my experience that there is a strong correlation between class grade and study time.

 - Drop Policy.
-The class schedule lists Thursday, April 1, as the last day to drop with an automatic "W".
-After the deadline, I can only drop you from the course with a grade of "F".
+The class schedule lists Thursday, March 30, as the last day to drop with an automatic "W".
+After the deadline, I may only be able to drop you from the course with a grade of "F".